mohamedszaina/mohamedszaina/README.md

 With these and other technologies I've worked on many projects of various complexity.

-I will ask the right and the proper questions to clarify the requirements and this way I will save your money otherwise spent on the afterwards fixes or rewrites.
+I will ask the right and the proper questions to clarify the requirements and in this way, I will save your money otherwise spent on the afterward fixes or rewrites.

 Here is what I can do for you:
-- Create app from scratch to enable your businesses
+- Create an app from scratch to enable your businesses
 - Develop new features for your existing apps
 - Fix buggy apps